Louisiana Saturday Night: Other references

-on Saturday nights from 8 P.M. to Midnight.
+on Saturday nights from 8:00 to 12:00 pm.

-Slurred lyrics of the song were quoted by John Luke Robertson on the reality show "Duck Dynasty" as he was recovering from anesthesia after a dental procedure.
+Slurred lyrics of the song were quoted by John Luke Robertson on the reality show Duck Dynasty as he was recovering from anesthesia after a dental procedure.

-The song was used in the sixth and final season the television drama "The Americans" for a line dancing sequence involving the main character Philip Jennings.
+The song was used in the sixth and final season the television drama The Americans for a line dancing sequence involving the main character, Philip Jennings.